turnalfred/traefik-forwardauth-gateway-dotnet/README.md

 - To run the AuthServer or the React app directly on the machine comment out the relevant lines in the `./local-dev/start.sh` script and then make the traefik routing changes in `./local-dev/traefik/conf/dynamic.yaml` to point to the service running on the host.

+## Token Management

+Token management uses [Duende.AccessTokenManagement](https://github.com/DuendeSoftware/Duende.AccessTokenManagement) to manage token refresh.
+Tokens are stored in redis, so this likely adds a performance impact (latency, availability).

+_TODO:_

+Investigate L1/L2 cache implementation like that described in [Microsoft.Identity.Web](<https://github.com/AzureAD/microsoft-identity-web/wiki/L1-Cache-in-Distributed-(L2)-Token-Cache>).
+Can the access_token be stored in cookie storage so that most proxy requests are stateless?

+> "Starting with Microsoft Identity Web 1.8.0, when connecting to a Distributed cache (L2=Level 2) cache, such as Redis, SQL or Cosmos DB, Microsoft Identity Web will enable an InMemory (L1=Level 1) cache.
+This enables a more reliable and much more performant cache lookup, as the L2 cache, being distributed, is slower.
+Moreover, the L2 cache can fail, for example, due to a connectivity issue.
+The L1 cache will enable your customers to continue to sign-in and call protected web APIs."

 ## Config

 Below is the detailed configuration the authserver takes, all config keys are nested under the root key "ForwardAuth".